PE51K/semantic_uncertainty/README.md

 * `$DATASET` is one of `[trivia_qa, squad, bioasq, nq, svamp]`,
 * and `$EXTRA_CFG=''` is empty for short-phrase generations and `EXTRA_CFG=--num_few_shot=0 --model_max_new_tokens=100 --brief_prompt=chat --metric=llm_gpt-4 --entailment_model=gpt-3.5 --no-compute_accuracy_at_all_temps` for sentence-length generations.

+**Batch Execution:** For running experiments across multiple models and datasets automatically, see the [Docker README](README.Docker.md#batch-experiments-for-all-models-and-datasets) for instructions on using the `run_experiments.sh` script.
+This script automatically generates unique experiment names and iterates through all model-dataset combinations.

 The results for any run can be obtained by passing the associated `wandb_id` to an evaluation notebook identical to the demo in [notebooks/example_evaluation.ipynb](notebooks/example_evaluation.ipynb).